Sharpstown High School

-Sharpstown High School is a secondary school at 7504 Bissonnet Street in Greater Sharpstown, Houston, Texas, United States with a zip code of 77074.
+Sharpstown High School is a secondary school at 7504 Bissonnet Street in Greater Sharpstown in Houston, Texas, United States with a zip code of 77074.
 It serves grades 9 through 12 and is a part of the Houston Independent School District.

 The school serves part of Sharpstown, which was Houston's first master-planned community.
-It also serves the neighborhoods of Robindell, Braeburn Glen, Braeburn Terrace, Braeburn Valley, Braeburn Valley West, and parts of Fondren Southwest.

-Sharpstown International School, an alternative secondary school, was on Sharpstown High School's campus from fall 2007 to fall 2010.
+Additionally, it serves the neighborhoods of Robindell, Braeburn Glen, Braeburn Terrace, Braeburn Valley, Braeburn Valley West, and parts of Fondren Southwest.Sharpstown International School, an alternative secondary school, was on Sharpstown High School's campus from fall 2007 to fall 2010.

 History

 Sharpstown Junior-Senior High School opened in 1968 in the campus now occupied by Sharpstown International School.
 In 1969, the junior and senior high schools separated, with the senior high going into a new campus.

 In 2011 Sharpstown International School took attendance boundaries from Lee High School and Sharpstown High School.
 As of 2012, Sharpstown International School has no boundary, with Sharpstown High School controlling its former high school boundary.